(Adult sexual situations)

 My mind spun with confusion as Robin stepped closer and put his hand on my shoulder.

 “My gut tells me your last night is going to be tonight.”

 Robin wagged his head dismissively.
 “Don’t worry.”
 He stepped back and sat on the corner of his desk.
 “I’ve never known her to be violent.
 If she was capable of something like that, she’d already be detained at Her Majesty’s pleasure.
 Now, get a hold of yourself.
-You have one more night to make this work.
-Your only chance is to get her to open up to you.
+We have one more night to make this work.
+Our only chance is to get her to open up to you.
 That means whatever she wants, you do.
 Whatever she asks, you answer, and I mean honestly.
 There is a chance that she smelled a rat, and she might just be close to certain.”

 “Well, since you have nothing to lose, tell the truth.”
 Robin shrugged.
 “Make her think you are falling in love despite this.”

 “In love?
 How do I do that?”